 Meet the AgPark Farmers

 The Sunol AgPark sits on 18 acres of rich agricultural land adjacent to Arroyo de la Laguna and Alameda Creek.
-Six farms, ranging in size from 1.5 to 4 acres, call the Sunol AgPark home.
-These farms market their produce to diverse Bay Area channels including farmers’ markets, restaurants, wholesale and seed contracts.
-AgPark farmers grow a wide range of crops including vegetables, herbs, cut flowers and seeds, and rely on organic methods like cover cropping, integrated pest management and compost additions.
+Six farms call the Sunol AgPark home.
+These farms market their produce to diverse Bay Area channels including farmers’ markets, CSA, restaurants, wholesale, and seed contracts.
+AgPark farmers grow a wide range of crops including vegetables, herbs, cut flowers and seeds, and utilize organic growing practices like cover cropping, integrated pest management, and compost application.
 Learn more about the Sunol AgPark farms and their farmers below.

 Feral Heart sells fresh produce, herbs and flowers to restaurants all over the bay, and at Oakland’s Grand Lake Market.
 To learn more about Feral Heart, visit their website at http://www.feralheartfarm.com/.